node

 Output:

-• result: Map ➡ map of string-bool pairs, where string represents the relationship, and bool represents if the relationship exist or not.
-Example: {rel1: true, rel2>: false} means rel1 exists, and outgoing rel2 doesn't exist.
+• result: Map ➡ A map of string-bool pairs, where string represents a relationship, and bool represents if the relationship exist or not.
+For example: {rel1: true, rel2>: false} means rel1 exists, and outgoing rel2 doesn't exist.

 Usage: